-After you breathe a sigh of relief in that regard, you may be wondering, “So what on earth can I do to combat under eye bags?”
+After you breathe a sigh of relief in that regard, you may be wondering, “So what on earth can I do to get rid of under eye bags?”

 Outside of surgical procedures like those used in ophthalmic plastics, there are at-home remedies you can use to reduce puffiness or bags if it is relatively mild.
 There are drugstore wrinkle treatments and anti-aging products on the market to battle aging around the eyes.
 There are also laser and chemical procedures that you may wish to look into.

 Ophthalmic Plastics to Eliminate Under Eye Bags – Blepharoplasty

 Done on an outpatient basis, blepharoplasty is a straightforward ophthalmic plastics procedure that can eliminate this puffy problem.
 A small incision is made in your eye’s lower lid, in the crease.
 Your ophthalmic plastics professional will then remove the fat from the eye, or even redistribute it, effectively eliminating the cause of the bulging appearance.
 After dealing with the fat, your ophthalmic plastics specialists will then use dissolving stitches to seal the incision.

 What’s more: your ophthalmic plastics surgeon can address more than your under eye bags with a blepharoplasty procedure.
 Patients can address their upper eyelids, excess skin or droopy eyelids.